 Dimensional data modeling takes a different approach.

-Dimensional Data Modeling in Context of Analytics Requirements
+Dimensional Data Modeling in the Context of Analytics Requirements

 Dimensional modeling importantly deconstructs the particular demand of business users in the form of report requests and identifies the underlying business processes behind the request.
 Business processes tend to be more resilient than ever-changing requests for information.
 Isolating business processes and events in dimensional data model design allows for increased resilience of solutions through identifying the lowest level of detail captured in data.